 |Further details outdoors|

 There is parking for at least two cars.

 We offer a welcome pack of milk, a good loaf of bread, butter, eggs, ground coffee and tea (and a few local treats)- enough to keep you going until you get to the shops!
 Paper towels, washing up liquid, salt, pepper, dishwasher tabs, soap are all provided.

 Wheelchair access is possible - but please check beforehand re your individual requirements.
 Guests may like to note that the bathroom is standard, with a standard bathing arrangement of bath and overhead shower.

 A travel cot and highchair are available and babies are welcome, but we ask them to bring their own bed linen!
 We regret that we cannot accommodate pets.
 Owl House is a non-smoking property.

-Cornwall is noted for its beautiful beaches and coves, and its woodlands and rivers - and has twelve areas of outstanding natural beauty.
-It is the ideal holiday location for outdoor pursuits from gentle walking to abseiling, boating and fishing.
+This part of Cornwall is noted for its beautiful beaches and coves, woodlands and rivers.
+It is the ideal place for outdoor pursuits, from walking to abseiling, kayaking, boating and fishing.
 There are also plenty of historical and archeological sites to explore: castles, churches, stately homes and of course the art galleries, museums and world famous Eden Project.
 And Cornwall is absolutely a destination for the keen gardener - lots of gardens, both grand and small to visit!
 Potager Garden, rescued from the brambles, is in Constantine - and the reknowned Helford gardens of Trebah and Glendurgan are in the next village.